 Does select with a wildcard on file names include a cat operation

-Added by Noam Chomsky over 4 years ago
+Added by Noam Chomsky about 5 years ago

 Say there are many files one for each year